-I also work as a Case Writer for the Tobin Project, a non-profit organization that is devoted to mobilizing academic research in the social sciences and humanities to address pressing problems facing the world today.
+I work as a Case Writer for the Tobin Project, a non-profit organization that is devoted to mobilizing academic research in the social sciences and humanities to address pressing problems facing the world today.
 In my role, I work with scholars to develop new teaching materials that will facilitate case method teaching at the high school, college, and graduate levels.
 This pedagogical method has been proven to have the capacity to help students retain more information and develop problem-solving and decision-making skills while inspiring them to become more engaged citizens.
 I’m really excited about the case method’s potential for revolutionizing how we teach history (as well as a range of other disciplines, such as economics and political science).

 Before pursuing my doctorate, I received my bachelors degree from Amherst College in 2013 and then traveled and researched abroad for a year while completing a Watson Fellowship.
 At Amherst, I was a member and captain of the Women’s Cross Country and Track & Field teams, and I earned All-American honors seven times.
 I returned to the sport for a while at Yale, where I volunteered as an assistant coach for the varsity Women’s Cross Country and Track & Field teams for two years.
 For the time being, I’ve mostly retired my running shoes to instead earn my endorphins from cycling and, more often, taking long walks with my chocolate lab.